petrizhang/crisp/README.md

 1. Your compiler must support **C++14**.
 2. Remember to set the **`-ftemplate-depth-5000`** flag to avoid insufficient template expansion depth.
-3. You'd better **use Crisp headers as the last ones of your includes**.
-For that Crisp macros may potentially have the same names as symbols in other source files and cause compile errors.
+3. You'd better **use Crisp headers as the last ones of your includes**, due to that Crisp macros may have the same names as symbols in other files.
 4. **Never mix macros and templates style together**.
 In C++, expressions like `println(Var<'a', 'b'>)` will be recognized as `println(` `Var<'a'`, `'b'>` `)`, which will cause a compile error.
 Thus the best practice to use Crisp is **always using one style in a single C++ source file**.

-## API

-### Macro Style
-Users could find a complete macro api list at [src/CrispMacroAPI.h](https://github.com/pzque/crisp/blob/master/src/CrispMacroAPI.h).

-### Template Style
-Users could find a complete template api list at [src/CrispTemplateAPI.h](https://github.com/pzque/crisp/blob/master/src/CrispTemplateAPI.h)..

 ## Build and Dependency
-If you want to explore Crisp source code and run Crisp examples and tests, you need to:
+If you want to build Crisp from source and run Crisp examples, you need to:

-1. Prepare "cmake" and "make" and a C++ compiler supports C++14 in your system.
+1. Prepare "cmake", "make" and a C++ compiler supports C++14 in your system.
 2. Clone this project.
-2. In the project root directory, run commands:
+2. In the root directory of this project, run commands:
 ```
 cmake .
 make